sake92/notes/java/OCA - Java SE 8 Programmer I.md

 Array has a *property* (**not a method**!) called `length` that returns, well.. the length of array. :)
 Array extends `Object` class, so it has all its methods like `equals`, `clone` etc.

 ---
+## classfile
+Class files, files with `.class` extension must be located in folders that mimic package structure.
+E.g. a `class MyClass` defined in package `com.example` must have path like `com/example/MyClass.class`.
+That's because classes are usually loaded with a URL-based classloader.

+---
 # Exam specifics